Skip to Content

 3. Monthly Receipt Organizer

-This is how I organise receipts I need to keep and have been doing so for the last 3 years 7 years.
+This is how I organize receipts I need to keep and have been doing so for the last 3 years 8 years.
 After trying several other receipt organizers prior and finding they didn’t work well for me.
 I use this small plastic wallet above, I got from Kmart for $4.

 Use a small or a large expanding file with several dividers labelled in months or quarters.
 Then the receipt simply gets put in that quarter’s section at the front as soon as you have received it.